bediger4000/cryptoquip-solver/README.md

 It can also show up as an enciphered letter that has at least 2 "single" clear text letters when correlating regular expression matches.
 See below.

+Sometimmes the presence of a single word can cause the program problems.
+Removing "xor" from my dictionary of clear text words let my program solve all of some cryptoquips, where it previously could not find the clear text solution to one cipher letter.

 ## Method of Solving